-If a borrower refinances a mortgage loan in the pool, the proceeds from the borrower's new mortgage loan will pay off the existing mortgage loan, resulting in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.
+If a borrower refinances a mortgage loan in the pool, the proceeds from the borrower's new mortgage loan will pay off the existing mortgage loan, resulting in a prepayment of principal to certificateholders, together with accrued interest.

 Sales of Mortgaged Properties.
 Prepayments may increase when market values for multifamily properties increase in a geographic area.
 Each mortgage loan in the pool requires the borrower to pay a prepayment premium if the loan is voluntarily prepaid, which, in some instances, may lessen the likelihood of a borrower pursuing a sale despite increased market values.
 However, the increased market value of a mortgaged property may exceed the amount of the prepayment premium, thereby lessening the deterrent effect of the prepayment premium.
-If a mortgaged property securing a mortgage loan in the pool is sold and the purchaser does not assume the loan, proceeds from the sale will pay off the loan, resulting in a prepayment premiums that are actually collected.
+If a mortgaged property securing a mortgage loan in the pool is sold and the purchaser does not assume the loan, proceeds from the sale will pay off the loan, resulting in a prepayment of principal to certificateholders, together with accrued interest.

 Casualty or Condemnation Action.
-A mortgage loan in the pool may experience an involuntary prepayment as the result of the receipt of casualty insurance proceeds or amounts received in connection with a condemnation action affecting the related mortgaged property.
-Except in very limited circumstances in connection with certain condemnation actions, the borrower is not required to pay a prepayment premium in such cases.
+A mortgage loan in the pool may experience an involuntary prepayment as the result of a casualty event or amounts received in connection with a condemnation action affecting the related mortgaged property.
+Except in very limited circumstances in connection with certain condemnation actions or casualty events, the borrower is not required to pay a prepayment premium in such cases.
 See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action" for additional information.

 Application of Other Collateral.
 If we apply collateral or other security to reduce the unpaid principal balance of a mortgage loan in the pool, the resulting reduction in or payment in full of the unpaid principal balance may result in a prepayment of the mortgage loan.
 The borrower would generally be required to pay a prepayment premium in this case.
-The partial or full prepayment would result in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.
-If the borrower's failure to satisfy its obligations, however, is a default under the mortgage loan, no portion of any prepayment premiums that are collected would be shared with certificateholders.
+The partial or full prepayment would result in a prepayment of principal to certificateholders, together with accrued interest.
 See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds from Other Collateral" for additional information.